L'Aquila: G8 summit

 Because of the 2009 earthquake, the Berlusconi government decided to move that year's G8 summit from its scheduled Sardinian host of La Maddalena to L'Aquila, so that disaster funds would be distributed to the affected region and to show solidarity with the city's inhabitants.
 World leaders converged on L'Aquila on 8 July and many of them were given tours of the devastated city by the host Prime Minister.

 Geography

 Close to the highest of the Apennine summits, L'Aquila, with an elevation of 721 m, is situated in the valley of the Aterno-Pescara, between four mountain peaks above 2000 m.

 The mountains block the city off from the warm humid air currents of the Mediterranean, giving rise to a climate that is dry and cooler than most of central Italy.
 It's a common saying among locals that the city enjoys 11 cold months a year and one cool one ("Undici misi de friddu e unu de friscu").

 L'Aquila is approximately 100 km east-northeast of Rome, with which it is connected by an autostrada through the mountains.

 Climate

-L'Aquila has an oceanic climate (Köppen climate classification: Cfb), influenced by its high altitude.
+L'Aquila has a borderline warm-summer Mediterranean climate (Köppen Csb), hot-summer Mediterranean climate (Köppen Csa), humid subtropical climate (Köppen Cfa) and oceanic climate (Köppen Cfb), influenced by its high altitude in the Apennine Mountains.